How to Check and Add Brake Fluid

 Find out if you’re getting ripped off on your car insurance in less than two minutes.

 No long forms · No spam · No fees

-Brake fluid is an essential part of your car’s braking system, which enables your car to come to a stop.
-The brake pedal does not magically stop the car; rather, it uses this fluid to power the brakes hydraulically, and if the fluid level gets too low it could compromise your car’s ability to stop safely, which is dangerous for you and other drivers.
+Brake fluid is an essential part of your car’s braking system that enables your car to come to a stop.
+The brake pedal does not magically stop the car; rather, it uses this fluid to power the brakes hydraulically.

 Checking and adding brake fluid is an important part of routine maintenance that is both vital to your car’s health and easy to do.

-Hot engine components under the hood could cause burns, and besides, if it is a hot summer day, having a blazing-hot engine a few feet from where you are working is only going to make the heat worse.
+Hot engine components under the hood could cause burns.
+And if it is a hot summer day, having a blazing-hot engine a few feet from where you are working is only going to make the heat worse.